kkdsdesilva/employee-attrition-rate/reports/attrition_report.md

 ## 3. Exploratory Data Analysis
 Before diving into the predictive modeling, we performed exploratory data analysis (EDA) to gain insights into the dataset.
 This involved examining the distribution of variables and identifying any missing values or outliers.
 The missing values were imputed using appropriate techniques, and we visualized the relationships between different variables using plots such as histograms, scatter plots, and correlation matrices.

+This first thing to notice is the imbalance in the target variable, with a higher proportion of employees who stayed compared to those who left.
+This imbalance can affect the performance of the predictive model if not addressed properly.
+So we used performance metrics such as precision, recall, and F1 score to evaluate the model's performance accurately.

 ### Key Findings